• Best 30lb Reels for Saltwater Fishing

 Buy it on Amazon

-A solid star-drag conventional that gives you 80% of the Talica’s performance at half the price.
-The drag system is smooth and reliable, the frame is rigid under load, and it handles the abuse of SoCal fishing without issue.
-Star drag is simpler than lever drag — less to adjust during the fight — which some anglers prefer.
-A great second reel or a smart choice for anglers who don’t want to invest in lever drag.
+A solid star-drag conventional at about half the Talica’s price.
+Drag is smooth and reliable, the frame stays rigid under load, and it handles the abuse of SoCal fishing without issue.
+Star drag is simpler than lever drag and some anglers prefer it because there’s less to adjust during the fight.
+A good second reel or a smart call for anglers who don’t want to invest in lever drag.

 Best for Jigging: Shimano Ocea Jigger